![]() |

 3.Apply Shine

 The lip color is actually a liquid that is colored with safe, botanical ingredients and feels quite tingly when applied.
 The color actually lasted all day, deeper color attained if more than one coat is applied.
 To remove the color just use Off again.
 It worked very well for me.
 I chose Blush which was like a deeper version of my own lip color.
 They do offer quite a color range for all needs.
 A little pricey but well worth it especially for those special occasions where you want to put on your lipstick and forget it.
-Check out the LIP-INK Trial Kit from Amazon.
+Check out the Lip Ink at Amazon.

 Thank You!!